MartaGut/Antiblog/_posts/2018-01-02-DesertNight.md

 blog_title: A Night in a Desert
 title_description: Desert Night
 one_path: img/Sunrise.JPG
-categories: [Desert, Africa, Sahara]
+categories: [Desert, Africa, Sahara, Morocco]
-tags: [Desert, Africa, Sahara]
+tags: [Desert, Africa, Sahara, Morocco]
 title: A Night in a Desert

 images: